1414C/jiffy/README.md

 ## Installation and Execution
 In order to run the application generator, ensure the following:

+1. Make sure go has been installed on the test environment.
+See http://www.golang.org for installation files and instructions.

-1. From $GOPATH/src, use go get to install the following:
+2. From $GOPATH/src, use go get to install the following:
     * go get -u github.com/gorilla/mux
     * go get -u github.com/dgrijalva/jwt-go
     * go get -u github.com/golang.org/x/crypto/bcrypt